github/explore/topics/mvvmcross/index.md

 url: https://www.mvvmcross.com/
 ---
 MvvmCross is a cross-platform model-view-view model framework that enables developers to create powerful cross platform mobile applications.
 It supports Xamarin.iOS, Xamarin.Android, Xamarin.Mac, Xamarin.Forms, Universal Windows Platform (UWP), and Windows Presentation Framework (WPF).

-The high level features that MvvmCross provides you with are:

-   • MVVM architecture pattern
-   • Navigation system
-   • Data Binding
-   • Platform specifics support
-   • Inversion of control and Dependency Injection
-   • Lots of plugins for common functionalities
-   • Unit test helpers
-   • Complete flexibility - your app is King